• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 Ready to Sell Your Guitar in Pittsburgh?

-Contact us today for a free, no-obligation appraisal of your instrument.
+Contact us today for a free, no-obligation appraisal.
+We travel to Pittsburgh regularly.

 General Question